 Top / Featured Image: flickr photo by stevendepolo https://flickr.com/photos/stevendepolo/3787431046 shared under a Creative Commons (BY) license

-The post "Seeing Web Tracking Data is Like Learning What Jell-O is Made Of" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2016/11/tracking-data-jello/) on November 9, 2016.
+The post "Seeing Web Tracking Data is Like Learning What Jell-O is Made Of" was originally thawed from a previous ice age and melted at CogDogBlog (http://cogdogblog.com/2016/11/tracking-data-jello/) on November 9, 2016.